Conference Fee Grants for Students

 The Society for Theatre Research is able to offer small grants to students to assist with conference fees.

 Applications should be from full-time students over 18, for assistance with attendance fees for conferences that meet the Society’s purpose – to foster research into the history, techniques and practices of the British and British-related theatre.
 (Conferences on literary, textual or dramatic themes, therefore, are not eligible.)
+Students may apply at any time of the year – this is a different scheme from the Research Awards and there is no closing date.

 How to apply